varnish/hitch/README.md

       -u USERNAME              set gid/uid after binding the socket

     Logging:
-      -q                       Be quiet.
-Emit only error messages -s                       Send log message to syslog in addition to stderr/stdout
+      -q                       be quiet; emit only error messages -s                       send log message to syslog in addition to stderr/stdout

     Special:
       --write-ip               write 1 octet with the IP family followed by the IP